 • countless cases to keep people from homelessness

-• cases taken to the United Nations, on torture, the right to housing, the right to health care and more
+• cases that were taken to the United Nations, on torture, the right to housing, the right to health care, and more

 • law reform through parliamentary enquiries at both a state and federal level